 A better understanding and early detection of the onset of chronic low-grade inflammation-driven NCDs and identification of quantifiable markers able to predict an imminent transition from health state and conversion to early disease state across the lifespan are imperative for the development of effective preventive and more successful treatment strategies with the ultimate goal of reducing morbidity and mortality.

-Figure 1
+Figure 1.
+NRF2 signaling in redox homeostasis.
+Persistent activation of NF-κB leads to the expression and build-up of inflammatory mediators contributing to low-grade inflammation and oxidative stress.
+These mediators in turn trigger the activation of the NRF2 signaling pathway and subsequent antioxidant messengers, thereby eliciting homeostatic control and counteracting detrimental effects of LGI.

 References

 Abais, J. M., Xia, M., Zhang, Y., Boini, K. M., & Li, P.-L. (2015).
 Redox Regulation of NLRP3 Inflammasomes: ROS as Trigger or Effector?
 Antioxidants & Redox Signaling, 22(13), 1111–1129. https://doi.org/10.1089/ars.2014.5994